nitinkhatri749/ML-Practice/README.md

-* Building a model- We'll be doing it by Backward Elimination Let's say we have lots of columns and not all of these columns are potential predictors for a dependent variable, so we need to decide which ones to keep and wich ones to throw out the columns or get rid of the data.
+* Building a model- We'll be doing it by Backward Elimination Let's say we have lots of columns and not all of these columns are potential predictors for a dependent variable, so we need to decide which ones to keep and wich ones to throw out the columns or get rid of the data.\
-Why can't we just use everything in our model, 2 reasons-\
+Why can't we just use everything in our model, 2 reasons-.\
-1) garbage in = garbage out \
+1) garbage in = garbage out.\
 2) Explain those variables/features.\
 To construct a model I'm using [Backward Elimination](https://sds-platform-private.s3-us-east-2.amazonaws.com/uploads/P14-Step-by-step-Blueprints-For-Building-Models.pdf)

 * Backward Elimination -\
-STEP 1 - Select a significance level to stayin the model(eg - sl: 0.5)\
+STEP 1 - Select a significance level to stayin the model(eg - sl: 0.5).\
-STEP 2 - Fit the modell with all possible predictors\
+STEP 2 - Fit the modell with all possible predictors.\
 STEP 3- Consider the predictor wit the heighest P-value.
-If P > SL, go to STEP-4 otherwise go to FIN\
+If P > SL, go to STEP-4 otherwise go to FIN.\
-STEP 4- Remove the predicttor\
+STEP 4- Remove the predicttor.\
-STEP 5- Fit the model without this variable (Refit the model) & GO BACK to STEP -3\
+STEP 5- Fit the model without this variable (Refit the model) & GO BACK to STEP -3.\
-FIN : Model is Ready
+FIN : Model is Ready.

-H0 - Opposite of what we are testing\
+H0 - Opposite of what we are testing.\
 H1 - The claim we are testing

 H0(null hypothesis) = the dependent and the independent variables are not associated.\